 Enhanced Vehicle Detection

-EVD, part of the Automated Order Taking (AOT) group at McDonald's, is an innovative independent project aimed at revolutionizing the drive-through experience.
+EVD, part of the Automated Order Taking (AOT) group at McDonald's, is an innovative independent project aimed at revolutionising the drive-through experience.
 Our mission is to streamline and elevate the ordering process for every vehicle that enters our drive-through lanes.

 Our Vision and Approach